theproductiveprogrammer/koredb/README.md

 to be accessed by multiple clients without fear.
 To take this property further
-**Kore** ensures that every log has only one _owner_ that can write to the log.
-Everyone else is a reader.
+**Kore** ensures that every log manages 'shards' that only one
+_owner_ that can write to and that are merged together to form the final log.

 The second property of the log is that, being largely unstructured, it